 What things to do in Juneau?

-If you’re going to Juneau, Alaska, there are things to see and things to do for the whole family.
-One of the best things about Juneau is that it’s a very pedestrian-friendly city in which everyone drives slowly and watches out for bicyclists.
+If you’re going to Juneau, Alaska, there are things to see and do for the whole family.
+One of the best things about Juneau is that it’s a very pedestrian-friendly city where everyone drives slowly and watches out for bicyclists.
 Here are things to work into your itinerary (besides rain):

 1) Walk along Douglas Harbor cove